security-alliance/frameworks/src/supply-chain/supply-chain-levels-software-artifacts.md

 # Supply Chain Levels for Software Artifacts

 Supply chain levels for software artifacts provide a framework for categorizing and securing software components based on their risk levels.
-This approach helps projects prioritize their security efforts and allocate resources effectively.
+This approach helps projects prioritize their security efforts towards software components with the highest risk levels.

 ## Framework for Supply Chain Levels